 You can book a king-sized sofa or even a bed to watch your movie of choice.
 Curl up under a cashmere blanket and order an Old Fashioned from the on-site bar.
 After the film is done, you can head next door to the Electric Diner for dinner.

-The biggest of the Notting Hill attractions is the Portobello Road Market.
+The biggest attraction in the area is the Portobello Road Market.
 It stretches for nearly a kilometer throughout the neighborhood, and you can easily lose several hours shopping and eating your way through the offerings.

 Fridays and Saturdays are the main market days, though some portion of the vendors are also out on weekdays.
 During the week, you’ll find fresh produce, street food, souvenirs, clothing, and more.
 On Saturdays, all the antique sellers join the mix as collectors and bargain hunters flood the streets.